paslandau/dictionary-decompounder/readme.md

 Donau-Dampf-Schiff-Fahrt[s]-Gesellschaft[s]-Kapitän (letters in square brackets are so called interfixes).

 In the field of text mining/information retrieval, decompounding is a valuable technique to widen the index terms of a document in order to make it relevant for the individual terms of a compound word.
-The `DictionaryDecompounder` provides a dictionary based algorithm to perform the decompounding.
+The `dictionary-decompounder` provides a dictionary based algorithm to perform the decompounding.
 In theory, it should be language-agnostic since you need to provide the dictionary (and the interfixes) yourself - but I'm not familiar with other compound languages apart from German so take this with a grain of salt.